mojaloop/mojaloop/contribute/Architecture-Documentation-Guidelines.md

 ## Component Diagram

 (This shows the sub-components of the service and their relationships.
-Paymoja will have at least two levels of design, one overall system level design which shows the big picture, which the main components are and the primary connections.
+The Level One Project will have at least two levels of design, one overall system level design which shows the big picture, which the main components are and the primary connections.
 Each service or main component also has a set of design documents, so we can drill from the big picture into the design of a particular service.
 These design documents might exist in the specific repo.)

 ## User Message/Flow Diagrams